alibaba/transmittable-thread-local/README-EN.md

 # 🔧 Functions

-:point_right: The missing std Java™ lib(simple &amp; 0-dependency) for framework/middleware,
+👉 The missing std Java™ lib(simple &amp; 0-dependency) for framework/middleware,
 transmitting ThreadLocal value between threads even using thread pool like components.
 Support `Java` 9/8.
 \# if you need `Java` 6/7 support, please use version `2.2.x`.